coverclock/com-diag-diminuto/README.md

 * debug - simple debug tools to help with Work In Progress (WIP).
 * dump - a variety of formatted memory dump functions.
 * endianess - determine processor endianess.
-* escape - collapse and expand escape sequences in strings.
-* fletcher - implement the Fletcher-16 checksum.
-* hamming - implement the Hamming(8,4) code.
-* kermit - implement the Kermit-16 a.k.a.
-CRC-CCITT cyclic redundancy check.
 * log - generic logging mechanism for applications, daemons, and kernel modules.
 * lowpassfilter - implements a trivial low pass filter macro.
 * number - alternative interfaces to strtol(3) and strtoul(3).